transcelerate/ddf-home/getting-started.md

 ---
 # Getting Started on DDF

-The DDF initiative is comprised of several components.
-Depending on a person's role in an organization and level of understanding of DDF, there may be different starting points.
+Guidance has been developed to support folks new to DDF and as well as those who want to dive right in.
+Depending on a person's role in an organization and level of understanding of DDF, there are different starting points that can be referenced.

 ## High Level Starting Points
 ### General Awareness